Travel Management & Business Expenses

 What if the trip is canceled for which the advance was issued?

-If a trip is canceled, the employee must notify the supervisor and the business office travel desk (477.2782) immediately.
+If a trip is canceled, the employee must notify the supervisor and Business Services (477.2242) immediately.
 The travel clerk will initiate deduction procedure from the employee's next paycheck.

 Minnesota State System Board Procedure 1C.0.1 Subpart B: An employee may not accept travel or meals or reimbursement related to the employee's work assignment with the college, university or office of the chancellor from a source other than the state, unless it is: